Particular/docs.particular.net/nservicebus/ravendb/index.md

 #### Transaction recovery storage

 The RavenDB client requires a method of storing DTC transaction recovery information in the case of process faults.
 By default, NServiceBus uses `IsolatedStorageTransactionRecoveryStorage` as its transaction recovery storage.
-Under certain high-load situations, this has been known to result in a [TransactionAbortedException or IsolatedStorageException](https://groups.google.com/forum/#!msg/ravendb/4UHajkua5Q8/ZbsNYv6XkFoJ).
-If you are experiencing this issue you should change the storage to use `LocalDirectoryTransactionRecoveryStorage`.
+Under certain high-load situations, this has been known to result in a `TransactionAbortedException` or `IsolatedStorageException`.
+If these exceptions occur change to use [`LocalDirectoryTransactionRecoveryStorage`](http://ravendb.net/docs/search/latest/csharp?searchTerm=LocalDirectoryTransactionRecoveryStorage).

 The default `TransactionRecoveryStorage` can be changed as shown in the following example.